 Printable Social Stories

 Creating a daily schedule that works for you and your family provides children with a sense of stability and security.
 It should include scheduled meals, some quiet time activities, time to complete any schoolwork provided by your child’s teachers, time for creative play such as arts and crafts, and time for outdoor or active play.
 While under normal circumstances, limiting children’s sedentary screen time is recommended, relaxing limits in this area is probably inevitable and realistic during this time.
-Parents can steer children toward some of the fun learning websites listed on our Learning Supports Page.
+Check out some of the fun learning websites listed on our Learning Supports Page.